Jasiel-Stark8/semblance_halo/README.md

 Yes, if you're an expert dont belittle me, I only have less than a year experience in tech and i was able to build this.
 Yipee
 I kinda learn better by doing.

+Any opportunity to be part of a greater team will be a boost to enforce my learning prowess

 ## License

 Distributed under the AGPL-3.0 License.
 See `LICENSE` for more information.